Meet the ActivLives Team

 ActivLives Finance & Office Manager

 After working for nearly 30 years in the electricity industry and then 7 years with Suffolk County Council I decided to leave working full time in Project Management and take up more voluntary work.
-That’s how I came to be involved with ActivLives in January 2011, starting as a 1 day volunteer then soon progressing to working as the Finance & Office Manager 3 days a week.
-Outside of ActivLives I am kept very busy by also being a magistrate, school governor, trustee of another charity, exam invigilator, health walk leader and volunteering at St Elizabeth Hospice.
+That’s how I came to be involved with ActivLives in January 2011, starting as a 1 day volunteer then soon progressing to working as the Finance & Office Manager 4 days a week.
+Outside of ActivLives I am kept very busy by also being a magistrate, trustee of another charity, exam invigilator and health walk leader.

 When I want to relax, I enjoy going scuba diving in exotic locations such as the Maldives and Caribbean.